Research has proven that HIIT fat burning workouts provide one of the fastest ways to get into shape and lose weight.

 1. Stand upright with your feet just over shoulder-width apart.
 Interlock your hands behind your head, or clasp them behind your back.

-2. Lower into a Squat, keeping your thighs slightly above knee level.
+2. Lower into a Squat position and bring your arms back out behind you. keeping your thighs slightly above knee level.

-3. Quickly explode upwards as high as you can, keeping your back straight.
+3. Quickly explode upwards as high as you can, lifting your arms above your head and keeping your back straight.

-4. Land in a Squat position, pausing momentarily before repeating the move.
-Do 20 reps.
+4. Land softly then lower your body to a Squat position, pausing momentarily before repeating the above moves.

 Modified Jump Squats